 Do you know what the most critical thing for life on earth is?
 It’s sunlight.
 Sunlight is responsible for providing life on earth with everything it needs: water, oxygen, and food.
 Yet we clearly can’t sustain ourselves with just sunlight, so how does this sunlight get converted into the key ingredients for life?
 This happens through the process of photosynthesis.

 Photosynthesis is how plants are able to convert the radiant energy from sunlight into glucose, the food that they need and that animals need.
-As a byproduct of this process plants also create water and oxygen.
+As a byproduct of this process plants also creates water and oxygen.
 Humans and many other animals feed off of plants and ingest the water and oxygen that photosynthesis creates.

 The Equation For Photosynthesis